 Shepherd’s Hope is a faith-based ministry providing free, short-term medical care for uninsured residents of Central Florida using volunteer doctors and nurses.

-Shepherd’s Hope operates at five different locations in the Greater Orlando area that are open mainly in the evenings between 6:00 PM and 9:00 PM in donated clinic space.
+Shepherd’s Hope operates at different locations in the Greater Orlando area that are open mainly in the evenings between 6:00 PM and 9:00 PM in donated clinic space.
 A list of centers and their hours of operation can be found here.

 Shepherd’s Hope provides acute care at each of our health center locations.
 All first visits ware general appointments with a Volunteer Healthcare Provider.
 If that provider determines secondary services are required, the reach of those services is determined on a case by case basis.
 If necessary, we can connect with our hospital partners and will do our best to make sure the care/procedure required is received.
 However, we cannot guarantee that all patients requiring surgery will receive that service.